-Today, you can see two clownfish, Tik & Tok, dancing around their well-tended habitat located in the water quality lab at CMA.
-They serve as a reminder for pet owners to be responsible and research the proper care and needs of all pets brought into their home.
+This clownfiish habitat is located in the water quality lab at CMA.
+The clownfish serve as a reminder for pet owners to be responsible and research the proper care and needs of all pets brought into their home.
 Pets should never be released into the wild and may cause a great strain on our delicate ecosystem.

 Clownfish Rescue Call